Rhapsodizer/CC_Project/README.md

 ## 2. Technology <a name="technology"></a>

 The project is a combination of *Python*, *Processing*, *Supercollider* and *html* languages.
+It relays on a real time database (*Firebase*) to exchange some data.
 It has been optimized for Windows, Linux and MacOS operating system.
 - As for *Python* *tkinter* and *threading* are the main libraries used to create the independent windows; *osc* messages are the main mean of communication among the parts.
 - As for *Processing*, it has been chosen for its versatility.
 Different libraries has been used, such *Osc* for communications between modules, *Minim* for audio analysis and *OpenCV* for video processing.
 - As for *Supercollider*, it has been chosen for its real-time sound generation power.
 Sounds can be created and modified during play.